Manchester City 2025: A New Era Begins

 1. Tijjani Reijnders (From AC Milan | £46.5m)

-A classy, composed midfielder with tactical intelligence and stamina.
-Seen as a foundational figure in City's post-De Bruyne evolution.
+- A classy, composed midfielder with exceptional tactical awareness and tireless stamina, he's already being viewed as a key pillar in Manchester City's evolution beyond the De Bruyne era.

 2. Rayan Cherki (From Lyon | £36m + bonuses)